shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Where are we going?”

-“To scout a location.”
+“To scout my location.”
 Lemilay led Ersatzica through town to the cliff edge on the south side of town.

-“Oh, I already scouted my location.”

-“No, we’re scouting my location.
-Fersen!”
+“Fersen!”

 A grey wolf got up from a bench.
 “Here.”